rjkprince/nexora-assignment/README.md

 # Mock E-Com Cart

-A full-stack shopping cart application built with React (frontend) and Node.js/Express (backend) using SQLite for database persistence.
+A full-stack shopping cart application built with React (frontend) and Node.js/Express (backend) using MongoDB for database persistence.

 ## Features